FAQ #6 Update: Landing by night – just as by day – the Jacobson Flare

 3. The flare, itself, through to the second aim point, usually at the far, upwind threshold:

-The first is the most important; second most is the third and the least important is the flare initiation point, so long it within reasonable limits for the airplane type, as discussed above.
+The first is the most important; second most is the third and the least important is the flare initiation point, so long as it is within that ‘range of acceptable flare points/heights‘ for the airplane type, as discussed above.

 Would you care to experience that unsurpassed sense of accomplishment, derived from executing consistently beautiful landings, more often?